Mycoplasma Genitalium

 Mycoplasma genitalium: Challenges in Diagnosis and Treatment

-Infectious Disease Advisor spoke with Oluwatosin Jaiyeoba Goje, MD, from the Ob/Gyn & Women's Health Institute of Cleveland Clinic in Ohio, and Amesh Adalja, MD, spokesman for the Infectious Diseases Society of America and Senior Associate with Johns Hopkins Center for Health Security in Baltimore, Maryland, about challenges in the diagnosis and management of M genitalium infection.
+Infectious Disease Advisor spoke with Dr. Oluwatosin Jaiyeoba Goje from the Ob/Gyn & Women's Health Institute at Cleveland Clinic in Ohio, and Dr. Amesh Adalja, spokesperson for the Infectious Diseases Society of America and Senior Associate at Johns Hopkins Center for Health Security in Baltimore, Maryland, about the difficulties in diagnosing and managing M. genitalium infections.

 An Emerging STI

-M genitalium infection is a ubiquitous cause of STIs worldwide, with prevalence rates ranging from 0.4% in young adults in the United States to 4.5% in The Netherlands.
-Up to 6.3% of patients at a sexually transmitted diseases (STD) clinic in Sweden were found to have M genitalium infection.
-Although prevalence rates differ between countries, M genitalium is the most common cause of STIs, ranking only second to C trachomatis in prevalence.3
+M. genitalium infection is a widespread cause of STIs globally, with prevalence rates ranging from 0.4% among young adults in the United States to 4.5% in the Netherlands.
+In Sweden, up to 6.3% of patients at a sexually transmitted diseases (STD) clinic were found to have M. genitalium.
+Despite variations in prevalence between countries, M. genitalium remains the most common STI, second only to Chlamydia trachomatis.

 Diagnostic Techniques and Challenges

-According to Dr Adalja, M genitalium infection should be considered in men with symptoms of urethritis — similar to the symptoms observed in chlamydia and gonorrhea.
-“M genitalium is the second most common cause of urethritis, and it has been definitively studied in men.
-You would especially want to test men who didn't get better after the first course of antibiotics, because M genitalium is frequently resistant to antibiotics that are commonly used to treat STIs,” Dr Adalja said.
+Dr. Adalja emphasizes that M. genitalium infection should be considered in men displaying symptoms of urethritis, which are similar to those of chlamydia and gonorrhea.
+“M. genitalium is the second most common cause of urethritis, and it has been thoroughly studied in men.
+Testing is particularly important for those who do not improve after their first course of antibiotics, as M. genitalium often shows resistance to commonly used STI treatments,” he explained.

-Dr Goje also suggests testing for M genitalium in women with persistent symptoms of cervicitis, particularly in women who have not responded to empiric antibiotic therapy for chlamydia and gonorrhea and have tested negative for these pathogens.
+Dr. Goje also recommends testing for M. genitalium in women experiencing persistent cervicitis symptoms, especially in those who have not responded to empirical antibiotic treatment for chlamydia and gonorrhea and who have tested negative for these pathogens.

-“While there is no FDA-approved test for M genitalium, nucleic acid amplification test (NAAT) is the preferred technique,” Dr Goje said.
-NAAT uses polymerase chain reaction (PCR) and can be performed on multiple sample types, including urethral, vaginal, and cervical swabs; urine; and endometrial biopsies.
+“Although there is no FDA-approved test for M. genitalium, the nucleic acid amplification test (NAAT) is the preferred method,” Dr. Goje stated.
+NAAT employs polymerase chain reaction (PCR) and can be conducted on various sample types, including urethral, vaginal, and cervical swabs, as well as urine and endometrial biopsies.

-However, NAAT for diagnosing M genitalium uses assays that were developed for the research setting and, as a result, NAAT is only available in reference labs — usually at large university hospitals.
-“If you're in a small hospital, you have to know where you can get the testing done, and which hospitals are doing it in research settings,” Dr Adalja said.
-“It's not something that you would find readily available.”
+However, NAAT for M. genitalium is based on assays developed for research purposes, meaning it is typically only available in reference labs, usually at large university hospitals.
+“If you’re at a smaller hospital, it’s crucial to know where testing can be done and which facilities are conducting it in research contexts,” Dr. Adalja explained.
+“It’s not a test that is readily accessible.”

 Management and Antimicrobial Resistance